deno-mage/app/README.md

 #### `rewrite`

 You can rewrite requests to another location.
+This works for local and external URLs.

 **NOTE: This is not optimal for local redirects, as it will make a new request to the provided location.
 This is useful for proxying requests to another